Gary Ware Legacy Award

 - This is your chance to really build a world based on justice and kindness.

 - It only takes 10 minutes to apply.
 Applications close on 30 September.

-A world based on kindness, justice and love.
+A world based on kindness, justice and aroha.
 You can help make it happen.

-Amnesty International Aotearoa New Zealand is thrilled to announce the Gary Ware Legacy Award for human rights.
+Amnesty International Aotearoa New Zealand is thrilled to invite you to apply for the Gary Ware Legacy Award for Human Rights.
 If you're a young New Zealander, you could receive up to $4000 to power your creative idea and be the change you want to see in the world.

 Are you passionate about human rights?
 Are you ready to stand with humanity?
 Then read on.

 Gary Ware was a longstanding Amnesty Advocate whose dedication to human rights inspired generations of New Zelanders.
 This award is a celebration of Gary’s life.
 Each year, a young person or group will receive funding to make their human rights vision a reality.
 This is your chance.

 We’re looking for creativity.
 We’re looking for positive impact.
 We’re looking for connection with people.
 We’re looking for new ways to build hope.
 We’re looking for young people to lead the way.

 When we stand together, humanity wins.
 What’s your big idea to get more people speaking out, holding those in power to account and changing the system to be more fair?